rickhagwal/WashingtonDC_sales_price_predict/README.md

 # Washington DC Housing- Sales Price prediction

 ### INTRODUCTION and Research Question-
-Here, we will take a closer look at Sale Prices, available for Washington D.C.
-The sales price data for city is provided from from around 1990 to July, 2018.
+Here, we will take a closer look at Sale Prices, available for Washington D.C, provided from around 1990 to July, 2018.
 After looking through the data, I arrived at a research question for one topic of interest i.e., Predicting Sale Prices for Washington D.C city.

 ### Data Manipulation and Cleaning-